1,000+ Opportunities

 616. 9784 grant Action Grant: Up to $3,000 Become a Corporate Supporter © 2026 Indiana Humanities.

-Based on current listing details, eligibility includes: Tax-exempt organizations presenting humanities programs open to the public in Indiana; no cash or in-kind match required.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tax-exempt organizations presenting humanities programs open to the public in Indiana; no cash or in-kind match required.
+Confirm the full requirements in the official notice before applying.